 Chartres Labyrinth Tours 2015 season:

-The labyrinth is now closed for winter and will reopen Friday, February 20, 2015.
-General tours of cathedral without the labyrinth are always possible all winter long, and all year, every day.
+The labyrinth reopened Friday, February 27, 2015.
+General tours of cathedral without the labyrinth are always possible all year, every day.

 Chartres Labyrinth Tours leave from Gare Montparnasse in Paris Friday mornings on the 9:06 train.
 Tour participants should plan to arrive at 8:30 to allow time to purchase tickets.
 Meet at 8:45am.
 Meeting point specified with reservations.